January 2016

-No one knows when James McNeill Whistler first used the butterfly as a signature in his paintings and prints.
-By the 1870's it had become a very important element in his works and he even used it as a decoration and signature on letters, notes and invitation cards.
-The butterfly symbol became so popular that people used to bring back paintings they had purchased before he started using the symbol so he could paint in on the ones they owned.
+By the 1870s it had become a very important element in his works and he even used it as decoration and signature on letters, notes, and invitation cards.
+The butterfly symbol became so popular that people who bought his earlier works of art would return to Whistler so he could sign his monogram onto their paintings.

 ButterflySheet Image